rajkbess/hackathon/README.md

 * How membership in the business network is requested and granted
 * How CDM events are stored by nodes on the ledger
 * How CDM events are queried from the ledger

-## Extending this CorDapp

-If you need to extend this CorDapp, you should do so by adding code in the following locations:

-* `cordapp-contracts-states/src/main/java/net/corda/yourcode`, for new states/contracts written in Java
-* `cordapp-contracts-states/src/main/kotlin/net/corda/yourcode`, for new states/contracts written in Kotlin
-* `cordapp/src/main/java/net/corda/yourcode`, for other new classes written in Java
-* `cordapp/src/main/kotlin/net/corda/yourcode`, for other new classes written in Kotlin